FDA approves Purdue's painkiller that can reduce abuse

 Last year the FDA approved Purdue's abuse-deterrent OxyContin while simultaneously withdrawing the original, widely abused version.

-The FDA recently approved abuse-deterrent labeling for Pfizer Inc's painkiller Embeda.
+The FDA recently approved abuse-deterrent labeling for Pfizer Inc's painkiller Embeda, a drug to treat opioid dependence.
 Pfizer expects the drug to be available in the U.S. in early 2015.
 Embeda was recalled in 2011 due to a flaw in the manufacturing process.